wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-retrieve-report-data/includes/3-lab-develop-list-report.md

 1. Extract the file contents to your file system

-The lab documents will refer to this location as <CourseFolder>
+The lab documents will refer to this location as &lt;CourseFolder&gt;.

 Full details and discussion about the self-study kit are found in the online documentation.